 First-party data relates to what you can gather internally.

-For example, you generate first-party data when someone visits your website or contacts you, or you conduct your own customer research.
+For example, you collect first-party data when someone visits your website, interacts with your mobile application, or engages with your social media profiles.
+This data can come from various sources, including website traffic, survey responses, and customer interactions.
 Your BDRs generate first-party data through their efforts and record it in a CRM.

-You can get the most accurate and actionable results from first-party data, since you control the specifications and can dial precision to get the results you need.
-First-party data can be acted upon immediately, before it becomes outdated, which positively differentiates it from data gathered elsewhere.
+First-party data can provide the most accurate and actionable results since you control the specifications and can dial precision to get the results you need.
+First-party data can be acted upon immediately before it becomes outdated, which positively differentiates it from data gathered elsewhere.

 A lot of first-party data is refreshable, since the same visitors tend to come back and add to previously recorded information.